 Energy security is a pressing issue for our industries and all working people in Europe.
 The existing energy price crisis has been intensified by Russia's actions and the war in Ukraine.
 All available means must be used to secure affordable energy for everyone in the coming months.
 Energy is fundamental for prosperity and a common good.
-Europe cannot replace fuels and electricity imported from Russia overnight.
+Europe cannot replace fossil fuel energies imported from Russia overnight.
 Energy efficiency, reinforced efforts for supply diversification, the acceleration of renewable energy deployment, the use of existing low-carbon power generation units, mandatory storage obligations, as well as the use of available domestic energy resources, must be among the priorities of the EU to prepare Europe ahead of next winter.
-For this to happen, the necessary framework conditions providing investors with certainty and predictability - e.g. swiftly accelerating permitting procedures and swiftly agreeing on the criteria to certify low-carbon and renewable hydrogen and gas - are urgently needed.
-The EU must learn the lessons from the energy crisis and avoid slipping from one form of dependency (Russian natural gas) to another (hydrogen imports from another set of countries).
-In this regard, the REPower Europe initiative is important.
+For this to happen, the necessary framework conditions providing investors with certainty and predictability - e.g. swiftly accelerating planning and permitting procedures and swiftly agreeing on the criteria to certify low-carbon and renewable hydrogen and gas - are urgently needed.
+The EU must learn the lessons from the energy crisis and avoid slipping from one form of dependency (Russian natural gas) to another (hydrogen imports from another small set of countries).
+Furthermore, this unprecendeted crisis is exposing the weaknesses of the European energy system which is too dependent on market rules.
+As a result, industriAll Europe demands a deep reform of the EU energy market, favouring long-term contracts, contracts for differences, and instruments allowing a better control and predictability on prices, and a larger use of Public Service Obligation provisions to ensure that energy is dealt with as a common good.
+In this regard, the various initiatives included in the EU's REPower Europe plan are important.

-This crisis only increases our resolve to achieve clean energy sovereignty in a socially just manner.
-We need to deliver on the Green Deal agenda to decarbonise our economies and achieve energy self-sufficiency rapidly.
+This crisis only increases our resolve to reduce our dependence on energy and raw materials imports and improve clean energy sovereignty in a socially just manner.
+We need to deliver on the Green Deal agenda to decarbonise our economies and achieve greater energy self-sufficiency rapidly.
 Investment in Europe's energy infrastructure and production systems must continue and increase as a matter of urgency.
 A holistic European economic strategy is necessary.
 Social justice and a more equal society are the foundations of democracy and peace.
 The EU must implement the Action Plan of the European Pillar of Social Rights, improving the coverage of collective bargaining in Europe.
 The war in Ukraine cannot be used as an excuse to roll-back efforts to achieve a Just Transition and secure decent jobs in Europe.

+War must never be a means of politics.
+Therefore, our ultimate goal must be general and globally controlled disarmament.
+Arms policies should be globally controlled and return to the objective of persuasion, the best instrument to guarantee the defence of peace for our peoples and the consolidation of the EU's values of freedoms and democracy.
+Everything must be done to push back the new policy of military confrontation and to prevent a new global arms race.
 Trade unions are part of the global peace movement.
+IndustriAll Europe is committed to peace in Europe and the world.
 We have a role to play in building peace, starting by uniting the global trade union movement.
 It is only with dialogue and diplomacy that peace can flourish.
-We stand ready to work with the EU, governments and within our labour movement and society.
+We stand ready to work with the EU, governments and within our labour movement and society, with all democratic and peaceful trade unions and civil society actors.